Union Pass Evacuation

 Secondary evacuation routes have been shown on the Union Pass Area Evacuation Map, but it is highly recommended that evacuees avoid using these secondary evacuation routes unless all other options have been closed.
 The secondary evacuation routes may or may not be traversable depending on the time of year and the current road condition.

-Officers staged at Traffic Control Points will document evacuees who leave the area to keep a list of all evacuees to aid during the evacuation process.
+Officers staged at Traffic Control Points will try to document evacuees who leave the area to keep a list of all evacuees to aid during the evacuation process.

 An evacuation is an enormous undertaking requiring careful coordination of numerous agencies.
 In the mostly wooded Union Pass area the most likely scenario would be the threat of wildfire.
 This evacuation plan is devised based on expected wildfire behavior and the evacuation that may be required.